 Nothing Wrong with Speaking Back – Thoughts on an Exhibition

-While on any other given day the lumping of work by female artists, who happen to be black, into an exhibition thematically arranged around ‘narration’, could be read as an empowering practise.
+While on any other given day the lumping of work by female artists, who happen to be black, into an exhibition thematically arranged around ‘narration’, could be read as an empowering practice.
 This time, as happenstance would have it, it also runs the risk of asserting overtones of primitivism and tokenism.
 The exhibition Speaking Back at the Goodman Gallery in Cape Town groups together the work of prominent female artists who are black or have a tenuous connection to some peripheral politic.
 Their works have been curated into an exhibition that privileges ‘narration’, which, as a point of focus lends itself as an easy escape from the ideologically fraught possibilities that the work actually opens up.

 There are several grave dangers in approaching the subject of black woman subjectivity simply as an aesthetic project by appealing simply to a work’s ‘narrative’.
 Especially when the work is used also to prove a one-dimensional thesis of ‘race/gender/culture’.
 This reductive approach is destined to miss the opportunity to throw these boxes out of the window and ultimately fails to present a wider scope of the shifting terrain of visual self/representations of ‘black’ ‘women’ offering postcolonial counter-evidence through artistic practice.